40 gift ideas for the Genealogist in your life : From zero cost to over the top

 As genealogists we never stop learning.
 Many genealogists would appreciate a membership to Legacy Family Tree Webinars.
 I have a subscription myself and use it regularly.
 They have webinars for novices through to experts on every topic imaginable relevant to genealogy from getting started to DNA to technology and everything in between.
 If you miss a live webinar, they are all recorded and are available to view at your own convenience.
 The one year unlimited access to their recorded webinar library and also includes access to the instructors' handouts and chat logs from live webinars.
-At the time of writing, membership was US$49.95.
+At the time of writing, annual membership was US$49.95.

 Portable power bank/charger – a phone and/or tablet running out of charge is a disaster for genealogists when they are in the middle of photographing or scanning material away from home.
 I never travel without mine.
 They come in an almost endless range of styles, sizes, strengths and prices.
-Don’t forget to add a short charging cable which they can carry all the time in their bag (i.e. 15 cm/6in or less in length).
+Don’t forget to add a short charging cable which they can carry all the time in their bag (i.e. no more than15 cm/6in or less in length).
 For the environmentally conscious, consider a solar powered charger.

 $100 to $500

 If you have a generous budget to spend but are clueless about what your genealogist might use/like, then keep reading:

 12-month subscription to one of the commercial genealogy databases listed above.
 Genealogy is not a cheap hobby and a subscription to one of the major commercial databases will almost always be a prized gift.